marsdrums/test-tutorial/visual-quality/index.md

 > [!IMPORTANT]
 > You should think in terms of light energy, not in terms of light color.

 When we set the @diffuse attribute of {jit.gl.light} we are expressing how much energy comes from the light source -> how much red, how much green, and how much blue.
-If you look at the values in the message box below the object {vexpr}, you can notice how values go way past 1.
-So, don't be afraid to crank up these numbers!
+If you look at the values in the message box below the object {vexpr}, you can notice how values go past 1.
+So, don't be afraid to crank these numbers up!

 The light intensity looks correct, but we lost all the details on the shape: the image looks burnt!
 Let's take a look at the values that are being sent to {jit.pworld}:

 ![](./images/visual-quality_014.png)

-I put togheter a simple utility to better understand the values that {jit.pworld} receives.
+I put together a simple utility to better understand the values that {jit.pworld} receives.
 This {jit.gl.pix.codebox} converts the rendered image's RGB values to luminance and then compares that luminance to 1: if it exceeds 1, the utility displays a white pixel; if not, it shows a black pixel.
 With this straightforward test, we can observe that {jit.pworld} is indeed receiving values greater than 1, which results in displaying only white.
 Essentially, this means colors are clipped, as no color can appear brighter than pure white.
 Once again, we're in a spot where our rendering looks unnatural: The light intensity seems convincing, but we lost all the shape details because of color clipping.
 What can we do then?

 Here comes into play another essential color correction tool: ***tonemapping***.

-Tonemapping is a technique used to convert high dynamic range (HDR) images with a wide range of luminance values into a format that can be displayed on low dynamic range (LDR) devices like standard monitors, televisions, or printed media.
-The goal of tonemapping is to compress the wide range of brightness levels in an HDR image into a range that can be properly displayed on these devices, while still conveying the perceived brightness and contrast of the original scene.
+Tonemapping is a technique used to convert high-dynamic-range (HDR) images with a wide range of luminance values into a format that can be displayed on low-dynamic-range (LDR) devices like standard monitors, televisions, or printed media.
+The goal of tonemapping is to compress the wide range of brightness levels in an HDR image into a range that can be adequately displayed on these devices while still conveying the perceived brightness and contrast of the original scene.

 Tonemapping involves using mathematical functions or algorithms that compress the HDR luminance (brightness) range into a more limited one.
 This process can be done in several ways, depending on the desired artistic or visual effect.
 A ubiquitous tonemapping curve is the ***Reinhard Tonemapping***.
-This curve threatens R, G, and B channels equally and works as a sort of "intensity limiter."
+This curve equally threatens R, G, and B channels and works as an "intensity limiter."
 The Reinhard tonemapping curve corresponds to the function $RGB_{out} = \frac{RGB_{in}}{RGB_{in}+1}$, and this is its plotted graph:

 ![](./images/visual-quality_015.png)